Tweoss/typst-live/README.md

 One additional change is that this fork uses a tmp folder instead of the working directory for the intermediate preview files.

+Unfortunately, it appears that typst does not clean up pages if the page count reduces.
+That means there will be dangling extra pages if the document gets shorter.

 # Original README

 This is a simple utility to watch for changes in your [typst](https://github.com/typst/typst) file and automatically